 Tip #2 to Be Thankful — Hunt for the Good:

-When you “hunt for the good,” you are actively and mindfully looking for what good things are taking place throughout our day.
-This differs from the gratitude journal in that you aren’t just reflecting on the day.
+When you “hunt for the good,” you are actively and mindfully looking for what good things are taking place throughout your day.
+This differs from the gratitude journal because you aren’t just reflecting on the day.
 You are trying to catch it as it happens.

 You want to hear and accept the compliments that come your way.
-You want to see the funny interactions that take place with your kids.
-You want to feel the warm sunlight on your body, or the beauty of the changing colors of leaves.
+Or, you want to see the funny interactions that take place with your kids.
+You want to feel the warm sunlight on your body or the beauty of the changing colors of leaves.

 Rather than waiting for something bad to happen or for “the other shoe to drop,” be on the lookout for the nice things that are happening.